Business Man Looking at Chart

 Percent also offers consumer loans and advances such as residential mortgages, personal loans, installment loans, student loans, payday loans, litigation finance, and other types of consumer debt.*

-*However, Percent typically offers consumer debt investments as portfolios comprising many loans, not as individual loans.
+*However, Percent typically offers consumer debt investments as entire loan portfolios rather than individual loans.

 2. Corporate loans